Correia-jpv/fucking-awesome-dotnet-core/README.md

 * [FluentValidation](https://github.com/JeremySkinner/FluentValidation) - A small validation library for .NET that uses a fluent interface and lambda expressions for building validation rules.
 * [markdig](https://github.com/lunet-io/markdig) - A fast, powerfull, CommonMark compliant, extensible Markdown processor for .NET.
 * [Microphone](https://github.com/rogeralsing/Microphone) - A lightweight framework to run self hosting REST services using Web Api or NancyFx ontop of a Consul or ETCD cluster.
+* [NReco.LambdaParser](https://github.com/nreco/lambdaparser) - A parses string expressions (formulas, methods calls, conditions) to LINQ expression tree that can be compiled to lambda and evaluated.
+* [NReco.PivotData](https://www.nuget.org/packages/NReco.PivotData/) - An in-memory data cube with OLAP operations and PivotTable data model.
 * [reCAPTCHA](https://github.com/PaulMiami/reCAPTCHA) - A reCAPTCHA 2.0 for ASPNET Core.
 * [Polly](https://github.com/App-vNext/Polly) - Polly is a .NET 3.5 / 4.0 / 4.5 / PCL library that allows developers to express transient exception and fault handling policies such as Retry, Retry Forever, Wait and Retry or Circuit Breaker in a fluent manner.
-* [NReco.LambdaParser](https://github.com/nreco/lambdaparser) - parses string expressions (formulas, methods calls, conditions) to LINQ expression tree that can be compiled to lambda and evaluated.
-* [NReco.PivotData](https://www.nuget.org/packages/NReco.PivotData/) - in-memory data cube with OLAP operations and PivotTable data model.

 ## ORM
 * [Entity Framework Core](https://github.com/aspnet/EntityFramework) - A familiar developer experience to previous versions of EF, including LINQ, POCO, and Code First support.